The Extra Work Involved Before and After Detailing

 December 17, 2015

 To many, the processes that go before and after detailing may seem mundane or unnecessary.
-But professional detailers know that these are essential in providing the best services, no matter the size, type or number of vehicles a customer wants to be detailed.
+But professional detailers know that these are essential in providing the best services.
+And it does not matter the size, type or number of vehicles a customer wants the detailer to work on.

-True, what goes on before and after detailing are often unnoticed or overlooked.
+It is true, people rarely notice what goes on before and after detailing.
 Which brings us to the questions, “What really goes on before and after detailing?” and “How do these affect the overall process?”

 Before and After Detailing: What goes?